Pai was our second stop in Southeast Asia, and several countries later, it is still one of our favorites!

 Have a Drink at Don’t Cry-

 The town of Pai has a curfew.
 All bars must close at 12AM.
 Well, all but one.
 Don’t Cry is the only bar in town open past midnight and it stays open until the early hours of the morning.This is one of the best things to do in Pai, for sure!
 The atmosphere is what makes this bar— there are cushions grouped together on the ground with candles to provide light and soft acoustic music that makes it the perfect place to end your night.

 Pai is home to beautiful natural hot springs!
 The pools are great for a good soak and the mineral water is said to have some healing properties.
 Some of the pools are even hot enough to boil an egg!
 The springs on the map are heavily overpriced for foreigners but many backpackers have mentioned secret free pools nearby.
 Despite the cooler mountain air, Pai still gets hot during the day so the best time to visit the hot springs is early in the morning.

 Pai has some amazing guesthouse and hostels!
 Seriously, there is something for every type of traveler and budget in Pai.

 If you’re looking for a hostel with a social atmosphere that is close to the center of town then definitely check out the Purple Monkey Guesthouse!
 For about $10 a night, I stayed in a private concrete bungalow and loved how fun and social this hostel was.
+The staff gave great advice on what to do in Pai and where to eat nearby.
 The bar is open until midnight and there is always someone to chat with.
 We made tons of friends and genuinely enjoyed our time at the Purple Monkey Guesthouse.

 I also visited the Pai Circus Hostel and loved it!
 Would definitely want to stay there next time I visit.